-During high school he excelled on the Speech/Debate Team and was a radio sports announcer (football, basketball) for Radio Station KBPS 1450 AM.
-And he was the sports anchor for the Summer Sound Broadcast on the same station.
-He was a writer/columnist for The Jeffersonian newspaper and Time-Out sports magazine.
-During high school he free-lanced with The Skanner and the St. John’s Review newspapers as a photographer.
+During high school, he excelled on the Speech/Debate Team and was a radio sports announcer (football, basketball) for Radio Station KBPS 1450 AM and was the sports announcer for the program, “Summer Sound.”

 – Creator/Writer for “The Wire” blog at http://www.roberthouston.org.

 – Contributing Writer for “The Bishop” Online Magazine.

 – Author of “See You In The Morning” a collection of funeral sermons preached from the pulpit of First Baptist Church, available via Amazon, Kindle and iBooks.